g7an/COMP3046-Group-Project/README.md

 Experimental results

-	In the first 180 epoches, the loss decrease from 3 to 0.8.
-In the second 100 epoches, the loss decrease from 0.8 to 0.27.
-In the last 200 epoches
-	,the loss decrease from 0.27 to 0.197.
-The training process of the last 200 epoches can be found in "nohup.out".
-The time for each epoch is quite
-	stable and each epoch will cost around 40s.
+	In our experiments, the accuracy was 10% and the validation loss was 0.66 when we started training.
+After 25 epochs, the accuracy exceeds 50% while loss decreased to 0.32.
+Within 65 epochs, the accuracy exceeds 70% and loss decreased to 0.22.
+The change of accuracy and loss became more slowly from then on.
+At epoch 196, the accuracy reached 80% with loss value 0.16.
+	The change of accuracy and loss become more trivial in the following 100 epochs, so we conclude that accuracy value and loss value are both converged.
+At epoch 300, accuracy reached 82.5% and loss reached 0.14.

 Contribution of Each member (Tan Shuyao(Tan), Li Tingyao(Li))

 	Tan does the most part of the design of the ANN model.
-Li does the most part of experiments and documentation.
-Both of us do the implementation and debugging part.
+Li does the most part of documentation, and more parts of debugging.
+Both of us do the implementation and experiments part.